ma-renaud/Soldering-Iron/README.md

 ## Credits

-Thank to [Jarhmander](https://github.com/Jarhmander) for his support and advices.
+Thanks to [Jarhmander](https://github.com/Jarhmander) for his support and advices.

 ## License